Effective Date: November 03, 2008

 c.
 Factor risk of receiving nonauthentic parts into the source selection process.

 e.
 Include applicable contract/purchase order quality requirements related to counterfeit parts prevention.
-Examples of quality requirements are provided in AS5553, including:
+Examples of quality requirements include:

 (1) Certificate of Conformance.